Together, we saved 175 parks from being removed from the Alberta Parks system.

 Your voice was heard in 2020.
 The Alberta government did not proceed in removing 175 sites from the Alberta Parks system.

-Let’s keep defending Alberta’s parks in 2021.
+Let’s keep defending Alberta’s parks.
 Keep your signs up and help grow the campaign.
 Together, we will support new parks legislation that ensures parks remain protected for decades.

 1. Write your MLA